snikch/jquery.dirtyforms/README.md

 }
 ```

-#### `rescan( $node )` (Optional)
+#### `rescan( $node, index, excludeIgnored )` (Optional)

-If the helper requires extra logic in order to track the original state, this method can be used to track the values of any dynamically added elements.
+If the helper requires extra logic in order to track the original state, this method can be used to track the values of any elements that were dynamically added since the last scan or rescan.